 All Council contracts are to include contract management requirements.
-Furthermore, contracts are to be proactively managed by the Council employee responsible for the delivery of the contracted goods, services or works to ensure the Council receives Value for Money.
+Furthermore, contracts are to be proactively managed by the member of Council staff responsible for the delivery of the contracted goods, services or works to ensure the Council receives Value for Money.